7 Most-Popular & Easy-to-Use WordPress Alternatives

 The lowest pricing plan starts at $6/month.

 Ghost is an open-source blogging platform that offers both the open-source, self-hosted version and a managed version that includes hosting and everything.
-Ghost offers a clean and powerful interface that makes it easy to publish content or post blogs.
+It offers a clean and powerful interface that makes it easy to publish content or post blogs.

 Main Strengths of Ghost: